opensearch-project/documentation-website/_dashboards/index.md

 # What is OpenSearch Dashboards?

 OpenSearch Dashboards is an open-source analytics and search application for the OpenSearch engine.
-With OpenSearch Dashboards, you can query, visualize, alert on, and understand your metrics to make better-informed decisions.
+With OpenSearch Dashboards, you can query, visualize, alert on, and understand your metrics,allowing you to make better-informed decisions.

 With OpenSearch Dashboards, you can: